vk-cs/docs-public/docs/en/tools-for-using-services/account/faq/faq.md

 <summary>How do I register with a phone number from another country?</summary>

-Contact technical support by email `support@mcs.mail.ru` with a request to enter the phone number manually.
+Contact technical support by email [support@mcs.mail.ru](mailto:support@mcs.mail.ru) with a request to enter the phone number manually.

 <warn>

-Through the VK Cloud personal account, you can register only phone numbers that start with `+7`.
+Through the VK Cloud Account, you can register only phone numbers that start with `+7`.

 </warn>